MotionlessPeri/xd-rt/external/embree/doc/README.md

-For the cubic Hermite basis the indices point to the first of 2 consecutive points in the vertex buffer, and the first of 2 consecutive tangents in the tangent buffer.
-These two points and two tangents make up a cubic Hermite curve.
+For the cubic Hermite basis the indices point to the first of 2 consecutive points in the vertex buffer, and the first of 2 consecutive rawTangents in the tangent buffer.
+These two points and two rawTangents make up a cubic Hermite curve.
 This basis is interpolating, thus does exactly go through the first and second control point, and the first order derivative at the begin and end matches exactly the value